-Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
-This section will give you an overall overview of processes like:
+Apart from the traditional Web Portals, the AOS APIs expose a set of Representational State Transfer (REST) service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
+This section will walk you through:

-- How to call ABP REST APIs with Postman, CURL and the Powershell SDK.
+- How to call Alliance Online Services REST APIs with Postman

-- How to register your client application with ABP Identity and access management (IAM) to secure your REST requests.
+- How to register your client application with Alliance Passport Services ("APS") to secure your REST requests.

 - Overviews of creating and sending a REST request, and handling the response.